 Yes!
-Even high achieving students can stumble in the UCAT.
+Even high achieving students stumble in the UCAT.

 Some students with perfect year 12 scores (99.95) have missed out on a place in medicine and related courses due to their low UCAT scores.
-In some cases, your UCAT score is more important than your year 12 score in securing a university place in Medicine or the health sciences.
+In some cases, your UCAT score is more important than your year 12 score in securing a place in the health sciences.

-Research shows training can significantly improve UCAT score by familiarising you with the types of questions that will be asked and developing strategies to tackle them.
+Research shows training can significantly improve UCAT score by familiarizing you with the types of questions that will be asked and developing strategies to tackle them.

 An all-too-common fallacy about preparing for UCAT is that all you need to do is 'familiarise' yourself with the test by doing some practice questions.
 That's like saying the way to become a great basketball player is to familiarise yourself with a basketball court and practice taking a few shots.

 Once upon a time, people were wrong.
 They thought that the automobile was an electric death-trap that would never replace the horse and carriage, computers were only for academic nerds, and people who used tuition were simply cheaters.
 Then, cars stopped exploding every time you started the engine, people realised that you could use computers for more than just calculating the digits of pi, and the 'cheaters' with the tuition... well, they started getting it.
 They got better grades, got into better Courses at Uni and just plain old got better.
 Times change, rules change.